AB Blog

 Rhinoplasty (Nose Surgery)

-Rhinoplasty, often referred to as a "nose job," is the most common surgical option for correcting a flat nose.
+Rhinoplasty, often referred to as a "nose job," is the most common surgical option for correcting a wide nose base.
 Flat nose rhinoplasty involves reshaping the nose to create a more defined nasal bridge or narrow the nostrils.

 Septoplasty

-If a flat nose is due to a deviated septum (the wall dividing the nasal passages), a septoplasty may be recommended.
+If a flat nasal bridge is due to a deviated septum (the wall dividing the nasal passages), a septoplasty may be recommended.
 This procedure focuses on straightening the septum, which can also indirectly enhance the shape of the nose.

 Before deciding whether to undergo septoplasty, we recommend checking out our guide: 'Top 10 Things to Know About Deviated Nose Rhinoplasty’.